Disabilities, Learning Challenges, and Educational Tips

 Parent-Child Interaction Therapy (PCIT)

-Parent-Child Interaction Therapy (PCIT) is an evidence-based therapeutic intervention designed to improve the quality of the parent-child relationship and change interaction patterns between parents and their children.
+Parent-Child Interaction Therapy (PCIT) is an evidence-based therapeutic intervention designed to improve the parent-child relationship quality and change the interaction patterns between parents and their children.
 It’s particularly effective for children between the ages of 2 and 7 who exhibit disruptive behaviors, emotional regulation issues, or other behavioral challenges, including ADHD, anxiety, or oppositional defiant disorder.

 Key Features of PCIT: